 Why should I get trip cancellation insurance for my Georgia trip?

 Airline cancellations and hotel booking cancellations are stressful, and often financially crippling.
 With a trip cancellation insurance plan, you do not need to lose money over cancellations.
 Travel is one of the major areas of expenditure on your trip.
-Losing money over a cancelled flight is not desirable.
+Losing money over a canceled flight is not desirable.
 Trip cancellation insurance can help reimburse you for any prepaid, non-refundable expenses you may have put down if you have to cancel your trip for a reason covered under the policy.
 When you know the uncertainties of travel are a strain on somebody else's pocket, you will travel better and enjoy more.

 What should I look for in my Georgia travel insurance?